 We are a JUST Organization

-Steinberg Hart is a proud participant in the International Living Future Institute’s JUST program, a voluntary disclosure tool for organizations seeking to improve social equity and enhance operations.
+Steinberg Hart has been a proud participant in the International Living Future Institute’s JUST program, a voluntary disclosure tool for organizations seeking to improve social equity and enhance operations, since 2021.
 JUST is not a certification program, but rather a transparency platform for organizations to share information about how they work, including employee well-being and where they make financial and community investments.

 The program provides a framework for our continuous efforts to support our team members and their professional success and personal wellbeing, measuring our commitment to JUST’s 22 indicators—including diversity and inclusion, pay and gender equity, benefits, local benefits and stewardship.
 This label is a representation of our commitment to increased transparency, social justice and equity, and give us an indication of how we are upholding our values as a company.
 In addition to showing us areas where there is room for improvement, this benchmark allows us to understand ourselves better, be proud of our successes, and see ourselves through the lens of designing a just future.